Concerto No. 2 in C minor For Piano and Orchestra, Opus 18

-Sergei Vasilievich Rachmaninoff was born April 1, 1873, in either Oneg or Semyonovo, Russia, and died March 28, 1943, in Beverly Hills, California.
-He composed his Second Piano Concerto in 1900-01: the second and third movements in 1900, drawing on material written up to a decade earlier, and the first movement in 1901, completed on May 4.
-It was also premiered piecemeal: the second and third movements on December 15, 1900, in Moscow, the complete three-movement concerto on November 9, 1901, also in Moscow.
-Alexander Siloti conducted and the composer was the soloist on both occasions.
-The first US performance was given on November 18, 1905, in New York, with pianist Raoul Pugno and Modest Altschuler conducting the Russian Symphony Society.
+Sergei Vasilievich Rachmaninoff was born at Semyonovo, District of Starorusky, Russia, on April 1, 1873, and died in Beverly Hills, California, on March 28, 1943.
+Using some material that goes back to the early 1890s, Rachmaninoff wrote the second and third movements of his Piano Concerto No. 2 in the fall of 1900 and completed the first movement on May 4, 1901.
+He was soloist at the first performance on November 9 that year, in Moscow, with his teacher and first cousin Alexander Siloti conducting.
+In the first American performance, on November 18, 1905, in New York, Raoul Pugno was the pianist and Modest Altschuler conducted the Russian Symphony Society.
 Henri Deering was the first pianist to play the work with the San Francisco Symphony; that was in February 1926, with Alfred Hertz conducting.
-In the most recent performances here, in November 2007, Lise de la Salle was soloist and James Gaffigan conducted.
-The score bears a dedication “To Monsieur N. Dahl.”
-The concerto calls for an orchestra of two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, bass drum, cymbals, and strings.
-Performance time: about thirty minutes.
+In the most recent performances here, in October 2012, Khatia Buniatishvili was soloist and Vladimir Jurowski conducted.
+The orchestra consists of two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, bass drum, cymbals, and strings.
+Performance time: about thirty-two minutes.

 More About the Music